bibekad/bibeksblog.github.io/_posts/2017-01-27-C-programming-1.markdown

 <blockquote>
 Hello World!Hello World!
 </blockquote>
 The output is not what you expected, or is it?
-We expected two `Hello World!`s to come in two different lines but what we forgot is to tell the compiler to break line just like `<br>` that we use to break line in html, in C we have `/n` now where to keep it in `printf`
+We expected two `Hello World!`s to come in two different lines but what we forgot is to tell the compiler to break line just like `<br>` that we use to break line in html, in C we have `\n` now where to keep it in `printf`
 {% highlight ruby %}
 #include<stdio.h>
 int main()
 {
-printf("Hello World!/n");
+printf("Hello World!\n");
 printf("Hello World!");
 }
 {% endhighlight %}
-Now do you remember that except for `%` and `/` elements everything except for it gets printed as it is.
+Now do you remember that except for `%` and `\` elements everything except for it gets printed as it is.
 So the output will be<br>
 Output:
 <blockquote>
 Hello World!<br>
 Hello World!
 </blockquote>
-For linux I recommend to use `/n` on both `printf` statements to get the terminal initials a line below when our program ends.
+For linux I recommend to use `\n` on both `printf` statements to get the terminal initials a line below when our program ends.